 Effective April 1, 2002 we adopted the provisions of SFAS No. 145 "Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections."
 Accordingly, we have reclassified the extraordinary gain on extinguishment of debt, which was previously reported in the Consolidated Statements of Income as an extraordinary item to Other expenses, net.
-The effect of this reclassification was a decrease in Other expenses, net of \$30 and \$58 for the three and six months ended June 20, 2001.
+The effect of this reclassification was a decrease in Other expenses, net of \$28 and \$56 (as restated, see Note 13 to the Condensed Consolidated Financial Statements for the three and six months ended June 30, 2001).